JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

     trigger._type, trigger.displayName, trigger.arn, trigger.webLink, function.functionName, function.arn, function.webLink
 ```

-To see if there are lambda functions with access to resources in a VPC:
+To see if there are Lambda functions with access to resources in a VPC:

 ```j1ql
 Find aws_lambda_function that has aws_vpc return tree
 ```

-> The above query gives you a visual graph of the lambda functions and
+> The above query gives you a visual graph of the Lambda functions and
 > the VPC they are configured to run inside.
 >
-> It is a best practice to **not** run lambda functions without access
+> It is a best practice to **not** run Lambda functions without access
 > to a VPC unless they need direct access to resources within one, such as
 > EC2 instances, RDS databases, or ElasticSearch/ElastiCache.